Ayush19-01/GCI-Fedora-Install/README.md

       2. I used ISO to USB software to burn the files to USB, download ISO to USB from [here](http://www.softsea.com/download/ISO-to-USB.html).

-      3. Install, launch ISO to USB and browse the Fedora workstation file and click burn.
-If your pendrive was not already formatted it will formatted automatically.
+      3. Install, launch ISO to USB and browse the ___Fedora___ workstation file and click burn.
+If your pendrive was not already formatted, it will formatted automatically.

 <p align="center">
     <img src="https://github.com/Ayush19-01/GCI-Fedora-Install/blob/master/3.PNG">